PhlDng/MenuToShoppingList/README.md

 Group project for the HSG Lecture "*Advanced programming languages*"

-This project was written in an Python 3.6 environment with the following additional packages
+This project was written in a Python 3.6 environment with the following additional packages

 Required packages to run this script.
 They should all be available with pip.
  - **python-telegram-bot**: https://github.com/python-telegram-bot/python-telegram-bot